2314438/CS220AU-DP/README.md

 ## Log

 2024-01-11 I saw Kris to help understand how I can fasten up my progress with finishing my portfolio.

-2023-10-?

-2023-10-??
+2024-01-15 I discussed my concerns regarding assignments and Kris helped me to get it resolved.

+2024-12-08 Kris explained how we can do self and Peer assessement for the assignment.

+2023-12-01 I selected my digital portfolio topic and started working on it.

+2023-11-24 I started learning about the GitHub and attended other students presentations.

-2023-10-17 I attended my first class.
+2023-11-17 I attended my first class.
 The reasons for not attending classes beforehand are linked to timetable clashes.